NicoleMantilla/NicoleMantilla/README.md

 <h3 align="center">A passionate full-stack from Colombia.❤️‍🔥</h3>

 - 🌱 I’m currently learning **Women's Bootcamp at Tech Glovo & KeepCoding**
-- 💞️ I’m looking to collaborate on interested projects about technology.
+- 💞️ I’m looking to collaborate on projects about technology.
 - I’m interested in the tech world and all can do with this.
 (I will conquer the world 🧝🏻‍♀️ )

 - 👨‍💻 All of my projects are available at [https://github.com/NicoleMantilla](https://github.com/NicoleMantilla)